 Warwick welcomes the breadth of experience offered by those who successfully complete the AQA Baccalaureate and will consider activities completed towards the qualification as part of applicants’ overall profiles.
 However, offers will not normally be made conditional upon achievement of the AQA Bacc but will be framed in terms of A level achievement.

-Warwick offers the Higher Education Foundation Programme (HEFP) for international students whose current qualifications do not equip them for direct entry to UK universities.
-The HEFP is a one-year intensive access course, taught in colleges near the University, and students are offered accommodation nearby.
-HEFP students select one of the following five specialisms: Law, Business Studies, Social Science, Science and Engineering and Biomedical Science.
+Warwick offers the Warwick International Foundation Programme (formerly the HEFP) for international students whose current qualifications do not equip them for direct entry to UK universities.
+The WIFP is a one-year intensive access course, taught in colleges near the University, and students are offered accommodation nearby.
+WIFP students select one of the following five specialisms: Law, Business Studies, Social Science, Science and Engineering and Biomedical Science.

-Academic departments are closely involved with the HEFP and many welcome applications from HEFP students.
-Successful completion of the HEFP qualifies students to apply to a range of competitive degree programmes.
+Academic departments are closely involved with the WIFP and many welcome applications from WIFP students.
+Successful completion of the WIFP qualifies students to apply to a range of competitive degree programmes.
 For specific degrees at Warwick candidates may be required to have additional qualifications to meet subject requirements.

 Warwick also welcomes applications from students who are studying foundation programmes offered by other institutions.
-If you would like advice on the suitability of the HEFP or another foundation programme for entry onto a specific degree please refer to departmental entry requirements or contact the Undergraduate Admissions Team.
+If you would like advice on the suitability of the WIFP or another foundation programme for entry onto a specific degree please refer to departmental entry requirements or contact the Undergraduate Admissions Team.